Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/requests/update-action.md

 You can *@mention* a coworker in an update so that the coworker receives a Hornbill notification with a link to the request.

 ## Customer Email Notifications
-Email notifications can be sent to the customer of the request each time an Update is added with the visibility level of Customer.
-These emails can contain links back to originating request to allow the customer to read and respond to the updates.
-Subsequent comments that are made below a customer visible update will also provide an email notification to the customer This is a great way to keep the customer up to date.
+Email notifications can be sent to the customer each time an update is added with a visibility level set to "Customer."
+These emails can include links back to the original request, enabling the customer to read and respond to the updates.
+Any subsequent comments made on a customer-visible update will also trigger an email notification to the customer.
+This is an excellent way to keep the customer informed and up to date.

 :::note
 It is important that the following has been set up in order for the customer to receive the updates by email.
-* **Default Email Template**<br>A default Email Template called CustomerTimelineUpdateNotification has been provide for you.
+* **Default Email Template**<br>A default Email Template called CustomerTimelineUpdateNotification has been provided for you.
 Emails sent to customers will be based on this template.
 You can modify this email template to suite your needs.
 * **Email Template Setting**<br>If you want to create a new email template for this purpose, update the system setting guest.app.requests.notification.emailTemplate.customerTimelineUpdate with the name of the new email template.
 * **Email Notification Setting**<br>This setting guest.app.requests.notification.emailMailbox defaults to helpdesk on installation.
 This needs to be changed to the name of the mailbox that you wish to use for notifications from Service Manager.
 * **Notify Customer**